sqonk/phext-datakit/README.md

 public function variance(...$columns);

 /*
+    Normalise one or more columns to a range between 0 and 1.

+    If no column is specified then the the operation runs over all columns.

+    If exactly one column is supplied then a single array is returned, otherwise a DataFrame with the given columns is produced.
+*/
+public function normalise(...$columns)

+// Alias of self::normalise().
+public function normalize(...$columns)

+/*
     Compute the value for a given quantile for one or more columns.

     If no column is specified then the the operation runs over